angeloocana/angeloocana/src/pages/blog/redux-saga/making-async-reasonable-with-redux-saga.en.md

 # Effects

-functions that returns a plain JavaScript object and does not perform any execution.
+functions that return a plain JavaScript object and do not perform any execution.

 - The execution is performed by the middleware during the Iteration process.